koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's move on to the next test.
 The next test is "should be able to create a file into a directory".

-First, let's run the test.
 The test is failed.

 Because `commitMount` is called from `child` to `parent`.
-So when `commitMount` for `test.txt` is called, the parent's `foo` directory isn't created yet.
+So when `commitMount` for a file is called, the parent directory hasn't been created yet.

 So I have to create a directory if the parent directory doesn't exist.
 But I don't have a way to know the parent directory.
 So let's add a `parent` property into `Instance` and `TextInstannce`.